-Armed with member feedback, the AOA recently issued comments to the Centers for Medicare & Medicaid Services (CMS) on how to improve the EHR Incentive Programs for optometrists.
+Armed with member feedback, the AOA recently issued comments to the Centers for Medicare & Medicaid Services (CMS) on how to improve the EHR Incentive Programs for doctors of optometry.

 The AOA has long warned CMS that the meaningful use standards were ill-advised.